sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-05-Extract_Class.md

 ---
-Title: Refactoring: Extracting a Class
+Title: Refactoring - Extracting a Class
 ---

 This page is currently under construction.